huggingface/transformers/docs/source/main_classes/output.rst

 Model outputs
 -----------------------------------------------------------------------------------------------------------------------

-PyTorch models have outputs that are instances of subclasses of :class:`~transformers.file_utils.ModelOutput`.
+All models have outputs that are instances of subclasses of :class:`~transformers.file_utils.ModelOutput`.
 Those are data structures containing all the information returned by the model, but that can also be used as tuples or dictionaries.